 Investment properties consisting of ground rents capitalised

-On 30 April 1990, the Directors capitalised ground rent.
+On 30 April 1990, the Directors capitalised the ground rents.
 The value of this asset was included with long term assets with a resultant increase in the capitalisation reserve included within other reserves.